mykeels/x-microfrontends/README.md

 - module: `./unused-root-module.js`
 - entry: `http://localhost:4001/remoteEntry.js`

 Notice that the `module: ./unused-root-module.js` is incorrect compared to the [3 exposed apps](./mf-timeline/config-overrides.js#L19-L23) in its webpack module federation config.
-This is because the manifest can have one root module, and multiple [slots](#what-are-slots) module, so it helps to reserve the root module for route slots.
+This is because the manifest can have multiple [slots](#what-are-slots) modules, so it helps to reserve the root module for route slots.

 #### What are Slots?